CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-1.md

 Orquestra is a platform for building repeatable workflows, orchestrated by a quantum engine that systematically organizes experiment data and resources.
 Orquestra workflows offer solutions when it comes to reproducing experiments, repurposing code, sharing data, and solving dependency problems in projects.
 For more information, check out this blog [post](https://www.zapatacomputing.com/quantum-enabled-workflows/).

 ##### How does Orquestra work?
 An orquestra workflow works in a similar way as an actual orchestra.
-In an orchestra we have the orquestra director presiding over a set of musicians, producing a melody.
-The orquestra director tells the musicians when to start and end, and she can also pass information to the musicians.
+In an orchestra we have the director presiding over a set of musicians, producing a melody.
+The orchuestra director tells the musicians when to start and end, and she can also pass information to the musicians.

+![](../../img/tutorials/OrquestraPicture.png)

 In Orquestra, these are the corresponding components:

-![](../../img/tutorials/OrquestraPicture.png)

 - **A workflow template:** This is the Orquestra director which dictates what happens in the workflow.
 - **Steps:** These are the musicians which play parts of the melody.
-They correspond to functions that do a particular step.
+They correspond to functions, or tasks, that do a particular step.
 - **Artifacts:** These can be parameters or data that are passed from the workflow template to the steps, or between steps.

 The output of the workflow is also an artifact that gets passed to us when the workflow ends.

-Throughout the following three tutorials, we'll teach you the basics of how to build an Orquestra workflow.
+Throughout the following three tutorials, we'll teach you the basics of how to build an Orquestra workflow that trains a machine learning model.
+More specifically:

+- In this tutorial, ML Tutorial 1, you'll learn to run a simple workflow that runs pre-written code.
+- In the next tutorial, [ML Tutorial 2](http://docs.orquestra.io/tutorials/ml-basic-2/), you'll be writing the code for the workflow that you run in this tutorial.
+- In the third tutorial, [ML Tutorial 3](http://docs.orquestra.io/tutorials/ml-basic-3/), you'll be writing a more complex workflow.

 ### 1. In this tutorial